 The Master of Science in Analytics (MSA) prepares students for the challenging task of deriving insights from vast quantities of structured and unstructured data.
 At the core of the MSA curriculum is the Practicum: a team-based learning experience that gives students the opportunity to conduct real-world analytics projects using data from sponsoring organizations.
 Students work in teams of 4-5 members each to understand the business problem, and then clean and analyze the data.
 The Practicum spans eight months and culminates with a report and presentation to the sponsor.
 The teams perform their work under confidentiality agreements and the results are the sole property of the respective sponsors.
 There is no sponsorship fee.
-Past projects now total 70 in number with over 50 sponsors spanning virtually every industry segment—aerospace, agriculture, airlines, apparel, banking and financial services, chemicals, computers, consulting, consumer products, e-commerce, energy, government, healthcare, heavy machinery, insurance, lodging, marketing and advertising, pharmaceuticals, professional sports, publishing, retail, telecommunications, and transportation—and include some of the world’s best known brands.
+Past projects now total 87 in number with over 60 sponsors spanning virtually every industry segment—aerospace, agriculture, apparel, banking and financial services, chemicals, computers, consulting, consumer products, e-commerce, energy, government, healthcare, heavy machinery, insurance, lodging, marketing and advertising, pharmaceuticals, professional sports, publishing, retail, telecommunications, and transportation—and include some of the world’s leading organizations and best known brands.

 CALL FOR PROPOSALS

 The Institute seeks organizations that are interested in sponsoring a team project for the coming academic year.
 The sponsor will identify a challenging business problem and provide data for the team to analyze.
 Below are guidelines for organizations that wish to submit a proposal.

 The proposal consists of three components: (1) a concise description of the problem to be addressed and the goal of the project; (2) the nature and size of the data set to be analyzed; and (3) the names of the key contacts within the sponsoring organizations.